 SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Extended Supply Network Program The extended supply network for the plan is the PreferredONE ESN Network.
-Go to AlabamaBlue.com/PreferredONEESN-PharmacyLocator for a list of participating pharmacies Prescription drugs can be dispensed for up to a 90-day supply but the copayment is applicable for each 30-day supply.
-Go to AlabamaBlue.com/MaintenanceDrugList for a list of maintenance drugs Tier 4 specialty drugs are not available through this pharmacy network View the Source Rx 1.0 list that applies PLAN PAYS 100% of the allowed amount, subject to the following copayments: Tier 1 drugs \$15 copayment per prescription Tier 2 drugs \$60 copayment per prescription Tier 3 drugs \$100 copayment per prescription Tier 4 (specialty) drugs Not covered PLAN PAYS Not covered to the plan at AlabamaBlue.com/SourceRX1DrugL- ist4T
+Go to AlabamaBlue.com/PreferredONEESNPh armacyLocator for a list of participating pharmacies Prescription drugs (other than maintenance prescription drugs) can be dispensed for up to a 30-day supply.
+Maintenance prescription drugs can be dispensed for up to a 90-day supply but the copayment is applicable for each 30-day supply. • View the Maintenance Drug List that applies to the plan at AlabamaBlue.com/Maintena nceDrugList Tier 4 specialty drugs are not available through this pharmacy network View the Source Rx 1.0 list that applies to the plan at AlabamaBlue.com/SourceRX1DrugList4 T 100% of the allowed amount, subject to the following copayments: Tier 1 drugs \$15 copayment Tier 2 drugs \$60 copayment Tier 3 drugs \$100 copayment Tier 4 (specialty) drugs Not covered Covered Insulin Products \$99 maximum cost share per 30-day supply Not covered